 Children make use of the elbow joint repetitively to throw the baseball which creates stress on the muscles and ligaments that are attached to the inner side of the elbow.
 The growth plate present at the bone ends becomes inflamed, or in severe cases, it may break from the upper arm.
 One of the risk factors that causes this condition is misguided training regime.

 When a little league elbow is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a little league elbow specialist who provides detailed examination and care for children with little league elbow in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a little league elbow specialist who provides detailed examination and care for children with little league elbow in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Little League Elbow